cadevue/cadevue.com/src/content/projects/closest-pair.md

 The original project can be found in this repository, which is just the algorithm implementation in Golang, without the frontend or server implementation: <br>
 https://github.com/cadevue/ClosestPairSolver

-*\* Notice that this differs from the repo for the current bot.
-Repo of the current bot can be found on top of this article*
+*\* Notice that this differs from the repo of the current app.
+Repo of the current app can be found on top of this article*

 I also want to credit the people who contributed in the original project:
 - [Fakih Anugerah Pratama](https://github.com/fakihap/)